lbriais/dir_glob_ignore/README.md

 ## Usage

-Once required this gem patches the `Dir` Ruby core class by adding a new method `glob_with_ignore_file` which allows to specify  _a-la-git_ ignore files
+Once required this gem patches the `Dir` Ruby core class by adding a new method `glob_with_ignore_file` which allows to specify _a-la-git_ ignore files.

 Like with Git, there can be multiple ignore files in sub-directories